BenjaminCreem/sortMerge/README.md

 argv[3] = name of the file that the user wants to be sorted

+The files data_128 and data_512k are sorted.
+The original unsorted files are data_128_orig and data_512k_orig

 NOTE: My merge function is so bad that it actually is only slightly to use more than 1 thread than it is to just sort with only 1 thread, but technically it does make multiple threads and it does sort the